the-peon-project/peon-orc/README.md

         - [GET] Get a specific game server from the Orchestrator
         - [DEL] Delete a game server from the Orchestrator
         - [PUT] Update description or Start/Stop/Restart a game server on the Orchestrator
+    plans:
+        - [GET] List all plans on orchestrator
+        - [PUT] Get latest plans list from PEON project
 ```

 #### API Examples